ccheemeng/perceptual-urban-walk/generate-env/README.md

 #### Input

-* The directory containing the generation output for each test site polygon
+* The directory containing the generation output for each test site polygon, and
 * The directory containing point clouds corresponding to each sample from the query site<sup>[how to get](#query-pc)</sup>

 #### Output